wilsonliaows/docs/_docs/_workbot/workbot-trigger.markdown

 # Workbot Triggers
-You can use Workbot for Slack to send commands to your apps to do things, such as show details for a product or account, show list of opportunities or invoices or tickets, or to create or update existing objects.
-You are aso able to customise these commands for other apps as well.
+Workbot for Slack allows you to send commands to your apps to do things, such as show details for a product or account, show list of opportunities or invoices or tickets, or to create/update existing objects.

 In order to do this, you will need to build a workbot trigger to configure the command that you will send to workbot.
-This section.
 There are currently 2 triggers available for workbot recipes
 * New Command
 * New URL Mention